 То From

 SIEMENS AKTIENGESELLSCHAFT Name

 Dept. EV S SUP 21

 D-13623 BERLIN Company/Dept.

-Germany •
+Germany

 Dear reader, Address

-printing errors can never be entirely eliminated: therefore, should you come across any when reading this manual, kindly enter them in this form together with any comments or suggestions for improvement that you may have Telephone no.
+printing errors can never be entirely eliminated: therefore, should you come across any when reading this manual, kindly enter them in this form together with any comments or sug- Telephone no.